Skip to main content

 Mint House in Kolkata

-After capturing Calcutta and establishing a warning to the British Shiraj went back to his capital at Murshidabad.
-His mistake was to trust his own and believe that they were making sure that the British were under constant threat.
+After capturing Calcutta and issuing a warning to the British, Siraj went back to his capital at Murshidabad.
+His mistake was to trust his own judgment and believe that they were making sure that the British were under constant threat.
 He stopped British production in Calcutta and coins at the mint.
 He dismissed all free trade licenses as well.

 The British Reply: The Treaty of Alinagar